SafaaMohamedGamal/CoffeShop/projects/02_trivia_api/starter/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
     {'1' : "Science",
     '2' : "Art",
     '3' : "Geography",
     '4' : "History",
     '5' : "Entertainment",
     '6' : "Sports"}
+- Response Code: 200 if categories returned successfully

 GET '/questions'
 - Fetches a dictionary of paginated questions, so this end point uses argument 'page'
 - Request Arguments: 'page'
 - Returns: A json object that contains questions, total_questions, categories and current_Category as question: is the paginated questions returned,
     total_questions: is number of all exisiting questions,
     categories: all exisiting categories,
     current_Category: current category if specified
+- Response Code: 200 if questions returned successfully or 404 if page number contains no questions

+GET '/categories/<int:category_id>/questions'
+- Fetches a dictionary of questions related to specific category
+- URL Parameters: category_id
+- Returns: A json object that contains questions, total_questions, categories and current_Category as:
+    question: is the questions related to category chosen,
+    total_questions: is number of all returned questions,
+    categories: all exisiting categories,
+    current_Category: current category specified
+- Response Code: 200 if questions returned successfully or 404 if there is no questions or categories

+POST '/questions'
+- this endpoint is used for 2 reasons:
+    1-used to add question
+    2-used to search for questions with specific characters
+- Request Arguments:
+    1- Adding question: question, answer, difficulty, category as:
+        question: which is a string of a question to be added
+        answer: which is a string of an answer of this question
+        difficulty: it's a number describing the difficulty of the question
+        category: id of a category that question is related to 2- Search for a question: searchTerm
+        searchTerm: used to find all questions that contain this string
+- Returns:
+    1- Adding question: success, created
+        success: is a flag returns true if adding is done successfully
+        created: contains id of the question created 2- Search for a question: questions, total_questions, current_Category
+        question: questions containing the string searchTerm,
+        current_Category: current category if specified
+- Response Code:
+        1- Adding question:200 if questions created successfully or 400 if one of the arguments not filled 2- Search for a question:200 if search is successful

+POST '/quizzes'
+- this endpoint is used for the play, it's used to accept category as an argument to limit type of questions to Play or choose from all categories too, also accept previous questions so that a question only appear once
+- Request Arguments: previous_questions, quiz_category
+    previous_questions: id of answered question
+    quiz_category: object (dictionary) contains id and type of selected category
+- Returns: question, answer
+    question: contains one question or False
+    answer: contains answer of the question if exist or False
+- Response Code: 200

+DELETE '/questions/<int:id>'
+- this endpoint is used to delete a specific question
+- URL Parameters: id of the question to be deleted
+- Returns:
+    success: is a flag returns true if deleting is done successfully
+    deleted: contains id of the question deleted
+- Response Code: 200 if questions deleted successfully or 422 if id of the question not exist

 ```